nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppDevelopmentSteps.rst

 ExApp development
 =================

-ExApp development process is similar to the development of the regular Nextcloud PHP app, and should follow the same guidelines in terms of security, design and coding style (`ref <https://docs.nextcloud.com/server/latest/developer_manual/getting_started/development_process.html>`_) based on your programming language standards.
+The ExApp development process is similar to that of a regular Nextcloud (PHP) app, and should follow the same guidelines in terms of security, design and coding style (see :doc:`../../getting_started/development_process` for details) based on your programming language standards.

-Despite the fact, that ExApp can be developed in any language, it's still recommended to have the understanding of the Nextcloud `PHP request life cycle <https://docs.nextcloud.com/server/latest/developer_manual/basics/request_lifecycle.html>`_ and other basic concepts, as they are usually similar to the ExApp backend to which Nextcloud communicates.
+Despite the fact, that ExApp can be developed in any language, it's still recommended to have the understanding of the Nextcloud :doc:`PHP request lifecycle <../../basics/request_lifecycle>` and other basic concepts, as they are usually similar to the ExApp backend to which Nextcloud communicates.

-You can think about ExApp like a microservice (Docker container) that runs separately from Nextcloud on the Deploy daemon, which can be remote or local.
+You can think of each ExApp as a microservice (Docker container) that runs separately from Nextcloud on the Deploy daemon, which can be remote or local.
-The communication between Nextcloud and ExApp is done via network secured with AppAPI authentication (:ref:`app_api_auth`).
+The communication between Nextcloud and ExApp is done via network secured with :doc:`AppAPIAuth <../tech_details/Authentication>`.

-Lets go through the ExApp development steps briefly.
+Let's go through the ExApp development steps briefly.

 0. Setting up the development environment
 -----------------------------------------

-First of all, you need to have a Nextcloud dev setup, refer to :ref:`dev-setup` for more details.
+First, you need to have a Nextcloud dev setup, refer to :doc:`../DevSetup` for more details.

 1. Starting from template
 -------------------------

-Next step, is to setup the ExApp skeleton.
+Next is to setup the ExApp skeleton.
 There are several ExApp examples available so you can have a look at them and start from.
 The ExApp template and examples:

 	- ``[Python]`` `App Skeleton <https://github.com/nextcloud/app-skeleton-python>`_
 	- ``[Python]`` `UI Example Skeleton <https://github.com/nextcloud/ui_example>`_
-	- ``[Python]`` `More complex ExApp UI example with 3rdparty service <https://github.com/cloud-py-api/visionatrix>`_
+	- ``[Python]`` `More complex ExApp UI example with 3rd-party service <https://github.com/cloud-py-api/visionatrix>`_
 	- ``[GoLang]`` `Go Lang ExApp example <https://github.com/nextcloud/file_to_text_example>`_
 	- etc.